aryndam9/Diffusion-Models-Exp/README.md

 ## Experiment Stages

 ### Stage 1: Image Generation
 In the first stage of our experiment, we focused on text-to-image generation using latent diffusion models.
 We generated a collection of realistic images, all belonging to a specific category.
-The goal was to showcase creativity and proficiency in working with text-to-image models.

 ### Stage 2: Quantify Semantic and Style Divergence
 Following the image generation, we delved into quantifying the semantic and style divergence of the generated images within the chosen category.
 We designed a strategy to automatically assess how these images differed in terms of content and artistic style.
-This stage demonstrated our analytical skills and image analysis expertise.

 ### Stage 3: Enlarging Image Diversity
 In the final stage, we aimed to significantly increase the diversity of a new set of generated images, staying within the same category as in Stage 1.
-Our objective was to introduce substantial changes in diversity, showcasing creativity and problem-solving abilities.
+Our objective was to introduce substantial changes in diversity.

 ## Image Folders